 In the past, transgender peer counselling tended to advise AGAINST transition, to ensure that those who transitioned really needed to, and were ready for it.
 But that doesn’t happen much any more.
 People are encouraged to look into their own hearts and be themselves.
 Which would be fine if what they find there has arisen spontaneously.
 But one would worry rather, if it has merely been put there by the zeitgeist.

 Of course, it’s possible that your crossdressing client will ultimately find a female gender identity within, and go on to transition.
-It happens quite a lot.
+It happens sometimes.
 And it’s even possible for marriages to survive that, but frankly, many won’t.

-So it’s worth trying to be a transvestite for a while.
 There was an old joke in the community: “What’s the difference between a transvestite and a transsexual?”
 The answer being: “About five years”.
-But in fact the professional experts in G.I.D. regarded dual-role transvestism – the more numerous condition, by the way – as stable and integratable.
+But in fact the joke is misleading: professional experts in G.I.D. regarded dual-role transvestism – the more numerous condition by far, by the way – as stable and integratable.
 In fact, they often advised transvestites to stop worrying and go join a club.

 It’s good advice.
 In community we can find solidarity and meaning.
 We can find the tools to integrate our unusual natures.
 We can find wisdom, and the insight into the human condition that comes from breaking boundaries.
 And we can find the sheer joy of finally being ourselves.